Your Medical Care Management

 - Do I understand the reasons for prescribed tests: What helpful information will they tell the doctor?
 What are the risks of the tests?
 How will the results change the future treatment plan?

-- Do I know what different treatments are available?
+- Do I know if different treatments are available?
 What are the advantages and disadvantages of each treatment?
 What can I expect from the treatment?

 - the name of my medication;